 It’s also essential that you feel financially empowered as you make your transition.
 When you’re first starting out, consider temporary income streams that feel supportive.
 For example, you may want to take on a part-time role or contract opportunity to help you pay your bills as you transition out of your full time career and into your own business.

 Exploring alternative income streams or looking into transitional career opportunities that bring you closer to your dreams can be a powerful way to take action and begin moving towards your vision.

 Step 4: Let Your Inner Work Be The Greatest Catalyst For Your Outer Work

 Many new clients come to me feeling blocked because they don’t have a business plan.
-While having a plan is important, the biggest blocks my clients face have nothing to do with business — they have everything to do with the stories they’ve absorbed around their worth and their capacity to succeed.
+While having a plan is important, the biggest blocks my clients face have nothing to do with business and everything to do with the stories they’ve absorbed around their worth and their ability to succeed.

 Whenever we move into new levels of our calling there will always be new layers of density to sort through.
-This includes old thought patterns that need reorganizing particularly when it comes to fear, scarcity, doubt, and lack.
-When you can truly own what you’re here to do and you clear the blocks that keep you in a state of resistance, you open yourself up to the success you desire and deserve.
+This includes old thought patterning rooted in fear, scarcity, doubt, and lack.
+When you can confidently own what you’re here to do and you clear the blocks that keep you in a state of resistance, you open yourself up to the success you desire and deserve.

-If you’re feeling stuck in cycles of doubt or fear..
-I have a solution for you.
+If you’re feeling stuck in cycles of doubt or fear, here’s a solution:

 YOUR EXERCISE: TAKE YOUR CONFIDENCE BACK

 Grab a piece of paper and write down 25 reasons why you’re the very best at what you do.
 You might list moments where you felt successful in the past, credentials or achievements, or affirming feedback you’ve received from other people, your boss, or a client you’ve worked with.